 1. Alcohol is often just “empty” calories

-4. Alcohol enhances belly fat
+4. Alcohol promotes the accumulation of belly fat

 5. Alcohol and sex hormones

 It is well-known knowledge that when you consume alcohol, your hormone levels can be affected, particularly testosterone levels.

 Testosterone is a sex hormone that affects the body’s metabolism, muscular development, and fat-burning capabilities.

 It might indicate the presence of metabolic syndrome in males, who have low testosterone levels.